 - D. Loose shift rails.

 Answer A is wrong.
-Metal shavings from a gear's teeth appear like shinny metal or silver, not gold.
+Metal shavings from a gear's teeth appear like shiny metal or silver, not gold.

 Answer C is wrong.
 Aluminum pieces indicate transmission case damage or casting slag.

 Answer D is wrong.
 A shift rail should slide easily in its bore without lateral up-and-down or side-to-side movement.
 Loose shift rails cause hard shifting but would not result in gold-colored flakes in the fluid.

 18. The viscous clutch in an AWD vehicle has repeated failure.
 Which of the following is MOST likely causing this condition?